 Consult a counselor to help you let go of a friend both practically and emotionally.
-Simply click here to find one now.
+Simply click here to connect with one via BetterHelp.com.

 All friendships change over time.

 Sometimes they grow and prosper, particularly when both parties are nurturing the health of the friendship.

 Other times, a friendship needs to end because it’s detrimental to your well-being.